MENU

 Clean Jobs Midwest is a report based on survey data on clean energy employment in 12 Midwestern states.

 These states include Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
-In 2021, the region employed more than 714,000 people in sectors including renewable energy generation, energy efficiency, advanced transportation, grid and storage, and clean fuels.
+In 2022, the region employed more than 735,000 people in sectors including renewable energy generation, energy efficiency, clean transportation, grid and storage, and clean fuels.

-Evergreen Climate Innovations, formerly Clean Energy Trust, partners with Environmental Entrepreneurs (E2) to publish this comprehensive report of clean energy jobs throughout the Midwest.
+Evergreen Climate Innovations partners with Environmental Entrepreneurs (E2) to publish this comprehensive report of clean energy jobs throughout the Midwest.

 HOW DOES CLEAN JOBS MIDWEST DEFINE CLEAN ENERGY JOBS?